Ahamed Muhyudheen Noorishah Jeelani

-Sayyid Ahmed Muhiuddin Jeelani Arabic: (حضرة سيد أحمد محي الدين نوري شاه الجيلاني), popularly known as Noor-ul-Mashaikh or NooriShah Jeelani, was a mujaddid 20th-century, Sufi mystic, orator, faqeeh, theologian, mujaddid and Islamic scholar of the Qadri–Chishti Order order from the Indian subcontinent.
+Sayyid Ahmed Muhiuddin Jeelani Arabic: (حضرة سيد أحمد محي الدين نوري شاه الجيلاني), popularly known as Noor-ul-Mashaikh or NooriShah Jeelani, was a Sufi mystic, orator, faqeeh, theologian, mujaddid and Islamic scholar of the Qadri–Chishti Order order from the Indian subcontinent.
 He was a claimed 21st-generation descendant of Abdul Qadir Jilani, the founder of the Qadiriyya order.

 He was the eponymous founder of the Silsila Nooria tariqa (Sufi order) which is a sub-branch of Qadiriyya and Chistiyya in India.

 His silsila has spread throughout the world influencing millions in more than 40 countries through thousands of his disciples (murid), many gatherings, mosques, Islamic schools, colleges, hospitals and general humanitarian services to society.
 He was the founder of Kerala’s first Islamic Arabic college Jamia Nooriyya Arabic College, Pattikkad in Malappuram District of Kerala.
 He accepted the position of vice president of the Jamia Nooriyya Arabic College.
 NooriShah Jeelani was a disciple (murid) of the Sufi saint Ghousi Shah whose spiritual master's lineage of predecessors goes to Machiliwale Shah and Mahmoodullah Shah of Hyderabad.
 His spiritual chain (Tariqa) connects to masters such as Bande Nawaz, Nasiruddin Chiragh Dehlavi, Nizamuddin Auliya, Qutbuddin Bakhtiar Kaki, Moinuddin Chishti of Chishti Order as well as masters such as Abdul Qadir Gilani, Junayd of Baghdad, Sari al-Saqati, Ma'ruf al-Karkhi of Qadiri order.

 Sheikh NooriShah Jeelani received the title of Caliph (or religious successors) from his spiritual teacher Sheikh Kanzul Irfan Moulana Ghousi Shah of Hyderabad, India after years of spiritual training under his guidance.
 His ʿUrs (anniversary of death) is celebrated on 14th day of month Rabiʽ al-Thani (Islamic calendar).
 His mausoleum (or tomb) Dargah is located in very well known place called Noori Maskan of Noori Nagar in the Bandlaguda area of Hyderabad, Telangana, India.